-3.2 The Properties of Backbone
+B. The Properties of Backbone

-This section will show that the CDS' graph is a sparse spanner in terms of both hops and length, meanwhile CDS has a bounded node degree.
-Generally, we showed this for any graph that connects two dominator nodes.
+This subsection will show that the CDS' graph is a sparse spanner in terms of both hops and length, meanwhile CDS has a bounded node degree.

-Lemma 4.
-The node degree of CDS is bounded by a constant.

-Proof.
-Consider any node u.
-There are two cases: u is a dominator node or a connector node.
+Lemma 4: The node degree of CDS is bounded by a constant.
+PROOF.
+Consider any node w, there are two cases: w is a dominator node and w is a connector node.

-For a dominator u, it can only be connected to some connectors w, which must have some dominators v that are one-hop or two hops away from w.
-From Lemma 2, we know that the number of this kind of dominators v is bounded by $\ell_3$ .
-When v and u are two hops apart, there are at most two connectors introduced for them.
-When v and u are three hops apart, there are at most 10 connectors introduced for them and at most five of them are connected to u.
-So, the degree of u is also bounded by $2\ell_2 + 5\ell_3$ .
+For a dominator w, it can only be connected to some connectors v, which must have some dominators u that are 1-hop or 2 hops away from v.
+From Lemma 2, we know that the number of this kind of dominators u is bounded by l_3 .
+So the degree of w is also bounded by a constant factor of l_3 since for each such dominator v, there are at most a constant number of connectors introduced and incident on u.